The Papers of James Madison

-The Papers of James Madison project was established in 1956 to collect and publish in a comprehensive letterpress edition the correspondence and other writings of James Madison, the Virginia statesman best remembered for his public service as "Father of the Constitution" and fourth president of the United States.
+The Papers of James Madison project was established in 1956 to collect and publish in a comprehensive letterpress edition the correspondence and other writings of James Madison, the fourth president of the United States.

 The volumes provide accurate texts of Madison's incoming and outgoing correspondence, newspaper essays, speeches, and pamphlets.
 The texts are accompanied by informative annotation and made accessible through comprehensive indexes.
 They are valuable research tools for students of Madison's life and those interested in the general history of the period in which Madison lived (1751–1836).